Keeping children safe is everyone’s responsibility

 We aim to:

-• Create a culture where children feel listened to, secure and respected
+• create a culture where children feel listened to, secure and respected

-• Recognise signs and symptoms of harm or neglect
+• recognise signs of harm or neglect

-• Respond quickly and effectively to concerns
+• respond quickly to concerns

-• Support vulnerable pupils and families
+• support vulnerable children and families

-• Work with external agencies to protect children
+• work closely with external agencies

 Prevent Duty and protecting against radicalisation